Online Divorce in Georgia

 Here is how a divorce in Georgia usually goes:

-• After the Acknowledgement of Service along with other documents are filed with the court and the waiting period is over, the final hearing is appointed and the divorce is finalized.
+• After the Acknowledgment of Service along with other documents are filed with the court and the waiting period is over, the final hearing is appointed, and the divorce is finalized.

-In order to file for divorce in Georgia, you should file the paperwork with the court of a county where your spouse resides.
+In order to file for divorce in Georgia, you should file the paperwork with the court of a county where you or your spouse lived for 6 months or more.

-Any divorce in Georgia starts with filing a Complaint for divorce with Summons.
-If there are children involved, the couple also completes Domestic Relations Financial Affidavit for both spouses and the forms which establish the childcare-related aspects, parenting plan and visitation, and others if needed.
+Any divorce in Georgia starts with filing a Complaint for Divorce with Summons.
+If there are children involved, a couple should also complete a Domestic Relations Financial Affidavit for both spouses and the forms that establish the childcare-related aspects, parenting plan and visitation, and others if needed.

-The filing fee for a divorce in a state of Georgia is about $220.
+The filing fee for a divorce in the state of Georgia is about $220.
 Please note that it doesn’t involve costs of copies, mediation, and other divorce-related expenses.
-If the couple hires a lawyer or uses paid legal advice, the amount of money spent for divorce could reach around $10000.
+If the couple hires a lawyer or uses paid legal advice, the amount of money spent for divorce may reach around $10,000.

-The minimal waiting period for couples is 30 days for divorce to be granted by court.
-If you want to get a quick divorce in Georgia, filing for an uncontested one would be in your best interests, as in this case, it will not take you more than a month or a few to finalize it.
-Filing for a contested divorce, you might have to wait for months or years depending on how complex your case is.
+The minimal possible period it takes a court to grant a divorce is 31 days.
+In reality, though, divorces usually take longer to finalize.
+If you want to get a quick divorce in Georgia, filing for an uncontested one would be in your best interests, as in this case, divorce proceedings usually do not last more than a few months.
+Filing for a contested divorce, you might have to wait for several months or even years, depending on how complex your case is.

 In order to get a divorce in Georgia, one or both spouses have to be state residents for at least 6 months.